Dashboard Member settings

 • public companies can offer their shares for sale to the general public

-• 2 directors are required for public companies whereas only one is needed for a private company
+• two directors are required for public companies, whereas only one is needed for a private company

-• public companies cannot accept an undertaking to do work or perform services as consideration for allotment of shares
+• public companies cannot accept an undertaking (ie promise) to do work or perform services as consideration for an allotment of shares (ie in exchange for the shares)

-• public companies must appoint a company secretary who is suitably qualified
+• public companies must appoint a company secretary who is suitably qualified; private companies do not need to

-• public companies have 6 months in which to file their annual accounts as opposed to private companies which have 9 months
+• public companies usually have six months in which to file their annual accounts, whereas private companies have nine months

-• public companies are required to hold an annual general meeting whereas this is generally not a requirement for private companies
+• public companies must hold an annual general meeting; this is not a requirement for private companies

 How do you change a private company to a public company?